Skip to content

 • the resolved manifest belongs to the current tmux session

-• manifest-declared attach authority becomes the authoritative managed-agent attach target
+• manifest-declared attach authority and shared-registry identity become the authoritative managed-agent attach target

 • any existing gateway_manifest.json is treated as derived publication rather than current-session attach authority